agungTuanany/Javascript-data-structure-and-algorithm/chapter-9-data-structure-graph/README.md

 ![chapter-9-12.png](./images/chapter-9-12.png "Block Chain")
 </br>

-You see something like block chain, that has become popular in recent years, are just data structures that we've learned about.
+You see something like **block chain**, that has become popular in recent years, are just data structures that we've learned about.
 It has some aspects of Linked List, it has some Hashing, that it does we know about, and it also uses some Trie data structure and Trees.